Srijon25/ChronosLang/paper.md

 # Summary

-ChronosLang is a compact, Python-inspired research programming language [@VanRossum2009] and interpreter that makes **time, concurrency, and introspection** first-class concepts.
+ChronosLang is a compact, Python-inspired experimental programming language [@VanRossum2009] and interpreter that makes **time, concurrency, and introspection** first-class concepts.
 It is built around three interlocking capabilities:

 1. **Time-native programming.** Variables may be declared as *temporal* and carry a time-indexed history; assignments can be scheduled into the future (e.g., `x = 5 @ t+2s`), and a global `Timeline` object allows programs and tools to move forward and backward in logical time.
 Temporal variables integrate tightly with a command-line time-travel REPL and a PyQt5 debugging GUI [@PyQt5Guide2023].